Doppler Shift in Starlight for A Level Physics

 Starlight contains absorption spectra

 Absorption spectra are usually shown as missing (black) absorption lines in an otherwise continuous spectrum.
-For example, the absorption spectrum of hydrogen looks like this:
+For example, the characteristic absorption spectrum of hydrogen looks like this:

 Starlight is subject to the Doppler effect

-For example, if a star is moving towards us, its light is compressed so that the wavefronts are bunched up closer together and the wavelengths are shorter.
-This increases the frequencies, shifting the light towards the blue end of the spectrum.
+For stars that are approaching us, their light is compressed so that the wavefronts are bunched up closer together.
+This shortens the wavelengths, increases the frequencies, and shifts the light towards the blue end of the spectrum.

 Measuring the Doppler shift in starlight